FlyingDomotic/FF_Radar/README.md

 |   5    |  4,53  | 2,87  |
 |  5,5   |  4,98  | 3,15  |
 |   6    |  5,44  | 3,44  |

+You can have a look at horizontalCoverage.jpg and verticalCoverage.jpg files to get a visual estimation.